Setting up AC3Filter for digital audio passthrough over HDMI

 Locate the AC3Filter config in the start menu under Programs.
 This will bring up the following dialog.

-Set “Output format” to something that matches your speaker configuration and is compatable with your receiver.
+Set “Output format” to something that matches your speaker configuration and is compatible with your receiver.

 Continue to the SPDIF tab, and make sure the settings under SPDIF passthrough match the following screenshot.